St. Patty’s Day, and the weekend of, is always busy, but if you’re not careful, you could end up with a whole lot of green puke in your car.

 Here’s what he had to say:

 “In Philadelphia, St. Patrick’s Day can turn into a three day event if it falls on a weekend.
 On regular weekdays, I start about 4:00 pm; on St Paddy’s Day, it gets drunk out earlier so I’ll start about 2:00.
 The blue collar neighborhoods in southern Delaware County with a heavy Irish influence that I avoid on Saturday nights become much more lucrative on St. Paddy’s Day with the short trips, surge pricing, and higher proclivity for tips.”

 He went on to outline what last year’s St. Patrick’s Day looked like for him:

 “Last year over the three-day weekend I grossed $950 in 28 hours of work, about $34/hr.”

-Driving on St. Patrick’s Day in Washington, D.C.
+Driving for Uber on St. Patrick’s Day in Washington, D.C.

 Another RSG reader and driver, Eron S., related his experience driving in Washington, D.C. last St. Patrick’s Day.

 “Driving rideshare in the Washington, D.C. area on St. Patrick’s Day is, like in most situations, all about timing and location.
 In 2019, it fell on a Sunday, so I decided to get out during the early afternoon to provide rides to folks going to Irish-themed bars and pubs.
 I drove from 3:45 pm to 7:45 pm in 2019, and made $98.75 net on 9 rides in 4 hours, for a $24.69 per hour gross average.”

 Eron’s conclusion concerning driving on St. Patrick’s Day: